AdityaVernekar/xpensr/README.md

-# Getting Started with Create React App
-An App to track your expenses
+An App to track your expenses and save
-Featues
+Npm Packages used:
+1. React-Redux
+2. Moment
+3. toastify

+Features
 Add/Delete Expenditure details